sotnir/tni2022/_episodes/13-day-2-viz.md

 > ## Selected External Lesson Material
 > 1. [FAIR Data Principles Explained](https://www.dtls.nl/fair-data/fair-principles-explained/) - a step by step guide through the FAIR data principles
-> 2. An overview on FAIR Data and FAIR Data stewardship, and the roadmap for FAIR Data solutions coordinated by the Dutch Techcentre for Life Sciences: [FAIR data overview](https://www.slideshare.net/lolavo/fair-data-overview)
+> 2. [An overview on FAIR Data](https://www.slideshare.net/lolavo/fair-data-overview) and the roadmap for FAIR Data solutions coordinated by the Dutch Techcentre for Life Sciences
-{: .callout}
+> 3. [FAIR Data stewardship](https://www.dtls.nl/fair-data/data-stewardship/) by the Dutch Techcentre for Life Sciences {: .callout}

 > ## Exercise (click on the arrow to the right to open)